List of Green Bay Packers starting quarterbacks

 Prior to 1950, the Packers had numerous players identified as playing the quarterback position, including Pro Football Hall of Fame inductee Arnie Herber.
 However, the combination of unreliable statistics in the early era of the NFL and the differences in the early quarterback position make tracking starts by quarterbacks impractical for this timeframe.
-Since 1950 however, the Packers have had 34 starting quarterbacks in the history of their franchise.
+Since 1950 however, the Packers have had 35 starting quarterbacks in the history of their franchise.
 Five of those quarterbacks each made over 70 starts and between them started over 75% of the team's games in that time period, with varying levels of success.
 Tobin Rote, who started 73 games in the 1950s, and Lynn Dickey, who started in 101 games in the late 1970s and early 1980s, saw little on-field success.
-However, Bart Starr, Brett Favre and Aaron Rodgers all led the Packers to Super Bowl victories, with Starr winning five NFL championships in the 1960s.
+However, Bart Starr, Brett Favre, and Aaron Rodgers all led the Packers to Super Bowl victories, with Starr winning five NFL championships in the 1960s.
 All three quarterbacks were named the NFL's Most Valuable Player at least once in their careers.
 Favre started the most games as quarterback for the Packers, both in the regular season (253) and during the playoffs (22).
 He also never missed one start with the Packers, contributing to his NFL record of 321 consecutive starts by a quarterback.
 After Favre was traded to the New York Jets, Rodgers took over as starting quarterback, a role he would hold for 15 seasons.
 Combined, from Favre's first start in 1992 to Rodgers' last start in 2022, the two quarterbacks started 476 out of 495 possible regular season games.
 After Rodgers was traded to the Jets in 2023, the Packers named Jordan Love starting quarterback for the 2023 NFL season.
 Love started all 19 games (17 in the regular season and 2 in the playoffs) during his first season as starter in 2023.
-He continued as the team's primary starter, excluding missed starts due to injury, in 2024 and 2025.
+He has continued as the team's primary starter, excluding missed starts due to injury, to the 2026 NFL season.